 After breakfast, you will be guided to explore the local market and the Tashilhunpo Monastery in Shigatse.
 Tashilhunpo Monastery is one of the largest functioning monasteries in Tibet and there is much to explore within its high surrounding walls.
 After a detailed visit of Shigatse, you will drive to Tingri..

 The trail heads away from Tingri plain towards Cho Oyu.
 As you near the village of Chholung, a small Gompa is visible.
 Further on, barren plains open up.
 Amazingly, even in these barren fields local villagers yield good harvest of barley.
 Mostly, you will find herders in this territory.
-You can select a superb campsite at Lung Thang to spend the night. .
+You can stay at Lung Thang tonight. .

 As you ascend to Lamna La pass at 5150m, you may find the trail quite strenuous.
 But as soon as your eyes bask in the splendor of majestic vistas of surrounding mountain peaks, you will realize that this trek has indeed been very self-rewarding and worthwhile.
-Camping atop this pass dwarfs other materialistic pleasures. .
+Enjoying the surrounding atop this pass dwarfs other materialistic pleasures. .

 Further away from Langma la pass, you have to take steep descent through verdant vegetation.
 En route, you encounter yak herders.
 The trail continues towards the whitewashed walls and barren fields of Zommug village.
 Amazing vistas of Mount Everest and Gyachung Kang visually rejuvenates you as you enter Zommug.
-Since lands being infertile are unable to yield agricultural crops, local villages are largely dependent on animal husbandry for livelihood.
-At a superb location, you will camp for the night. .
+Since lands being infertile are unable to yield agricultural crops, local villages are largely dependent on animal husbandry for livelihood..

 It is a 9 km walk along dirt road to the base of Mt.
 Everest.
 The base camp itself is dry and barren, but the views of Everest more than compensates for this.
 It is a truly awe-inspiring place with the sheer north face of the highest mountain in the world towering above you. .